dueca/dueca/doc/appdevelopmentg.md

 When specifying a repository to the `dueca-gproject` script, the shortened URL may then be used.
-The repository will be stored in the `modules.xml` files with the shortened URL; and converted when passed to `git`.
+The repository will be stored in the `modules.xml` files with the shortened URL and converted when passed to `git`.
 It will therefore be necessary to have the proper environment variables defined when you work with the project again later.